-If the board of a listed entity considers that a recommendation is not appropriate to its particular circumstances, it may choose not to adopt it.
-If it does so, however, it must explain why - the "if not, why not" approach.
+Under the Principles and Recommendations, if the board of a listed entity considers that a Council recommendation is not appropriate to its particular circumstances, it is entitled not to adopt it.
+If it does so, however, it must explain why it has not adopted the recommendation - the "if not, why not" approach.